 - All proposals will be sent out for review to the IRB committee at 9am every Monday during the academic year.
 Proposals received after 9am Monday of a given week will be sent out the subsequent Monday.
 Exempt and Minimal Risk reviews should take 1-2 weeks and Full Board reviews should take approximately 3 weeks after they are sent out for review to the committee.

-- Beginning with this academic year (2019-20), the IRB will review applications throughout the calendar year.
+- The IRB will review applications throughout the calendar year.
 However, applicants should be aware that review times for submissions during end-of-year break and over summer may take longer than usual to process and plan accordingly.

 Proposals now include a checklist that must be completed as part of the proposal.
 The checklist ensures that all required parts of the proposal are included.
 Proposals missing required components will be returned to the researcher prior to review.